All of our teachers hold a current Working With Children Check.

-Principal, Voice, Choir
+Principal, Administrator, Voice, Piano, Songwriting

 With natural tone and grace, Chelsea has a voice and stage presence that is highly sought after.
 Regular appearances at The Ellington Jazz Club led her to performing with Lior, Nigel Westlake, WASO, House Gospel Choir and Fatai as well as working with seasoned writers, producers and musicians in Los Angeles on the beginning stages of her first solo release.
 Chelsea’s EP Edge of Myself is now available on all listening platforms world-wide.
 When Chelsea is not running the Dalkeith Road School of Music Community Choir or flying to Sydney for voiceover work, she can be found nurturing the beautiful plants at our school or writing more soul inspiring songs.

 Shanay is a second year in the Western Australian Academy of Performing Arts’ acclaimed contemporary bachelor degree.
 She is part of the all-girl a Capella group Darling and has performed at Perth’s finest venues and events, including The Ellington Jazz Club, Fairbridge Festival, Dunsborough Songfest, the Rosemount and Fremantle’s Aardvark.
 Shanay is currently in the process of writing and recording her debut EP due to be released in 2019.
 Shanay is passionate about guiding her students to grow in confidence as they develop their own individual and unique voice and performance style.